kityan/morfana/README.md

 - Heavily code refactoring
 - Added 'stroke', 'strokeWidth' and 'disablePointerEvents' to config
 - Added colorization mode for debugging
+- Each SVG now have data-morfana-command attribute with markup code used for SVG

 `1.1.2a` / `25.07.2014`